alexeytochin/tf-dataclass/README.md

 ## Why
 TensorFlow 2
 [autograph function](https://www.tensorflow.org/api_docs/python/tf/function)
-supports only nested structures of python tuples as inputs.
+supports only nested structures of python tuples as inputs and output.
 (Outputs can be also python dictionaries.)
 This is inconvenient once we go beyond small hello world cases, because we have to work with unstructured armfuls of tensors.